2022/23 Full-time Undergraduate course

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-Students are selected through interview and/ or portfolio.
-The course team encourage potential applicants to show their creativity through their portfolio, which can be paper-based, screen-based or both.
-We want to see evidence of your thinking and we would encourage you to bring sketchbooks and working drawings that show us how your ideas were developed.
+Students are selected through portfolio and/or interview.
+The course team encourage potential applicants to show their creativity through their portfolio.
+We want to see evidence of your thinking and we would encourage you to show sketchbooks and working drawings that show us how your ideas were developed.
 We will work with you to improve your drawing and technical skills.

 You do not need to be a computer genius to join this course – at this stage we are more interested in your creative potential.